nullmonk/Shipyard/docs/Shipfile.md

 #### Url
 The URL of the git repo of the source

+#### Urls
+Occasionally, source code is not stored properly in a Git repo, instead, several version URLs may be specified.
+From the URLs, a Git repo will be created and tagged properly from the URLs

 #### VersionTags
 A [glob(7)](https://www.man7.org/linux/man-pages/man7/glob.7.html) patch that will match git tags which denote versions.
 The pattern can be tested in the source repo by using the command `git tag -l 'PATTERN'`.